 How a Market Feasibility Study Differs From a Marketing Plan

-A Marketing Plan maps out specific ideas, strategies, and campaigns based on feasibility study investigations, which are intended to be implemented.
-Think of market feasibility studies as a logistical study and a marketing plan as a specific, planned course of action to take.
+A marketing plan maps out specific ideas, strategies, and campaigns based on feasibility study investigations and are intended to be implemented.
+Think of market feasibility studies as a logistical study, and a marketing plan as a specific, planned course of action to take.

-What Things Should be Included in a Market Feasibility Study
+What to Include in a Market Feasibility Study

 How to Write an Industry Description